sp12356/SpotifyML/README.md

 ## Usage
-1. Ensure you have your Spotify listening history CSV file ready.
+1. Check that you have your Spotify listening history CSV file ready.
 You can request this data from Spotify.
+Ensure this is in the same folder as this project directory.
 2. Run the application.
 3. Use the GUI to navigate through different features:
 - Click "Upload" to input your Spotify listening history CSV file